janiveer/DocsTeamTryout/Notes.md

 Every numbered step in a procedure should contain exactly one "do" (imperative verb).

 Don't muddle up sequential (numbered) steps and alternative steps.

+Using CBQ > Using Browser and Command Line Tools because this section is not just about CBQ.
+(Also I presume CBQ should be written in lower case, even in titles.)

+Assuming "click on" not just "click".

+Not sure what the rule would be for quoting gui labels in all upper case.
+It looks odd in the documentation.
+For now, I've written in in title case, which reads more easily.

+Does your documentation build tool turn straight quotes into curly quotes automatically?
+What are the rules for writing curly quotes or apostrophes in running text?
+I've left them as straight for the moment.